 All these little micro stories are just examples of the audience engaging with all the touchpoints that make up the narrative they travel through.
 For instance, you might have an overarching narrative set during the Second World War – that’s the universe in Paulsen’s model – but there are still going to be a lot of strings of story in there.
 And if we talk about something like brand storylines, there’s no such thing as a single brand story.
 It’s a convergence of different kinds of storylines that you hope to influence as the brand owner.

 “Think of stories as assigned structures.
 Replace the hero, put the audience in the center, and see what unfolds.”

 Want to know how experience designers at the Campfire responded to Klaus’s Firestarter talk?
-We’ll be sharing the sparks that flew afterwards in Campfire 15: The Sparks – coming soon.
+Read Campfire 15: The Sparks here.